brycebyington/swiftyrenderer/README.md

-# swiftyrenderer: a software renderer built on top of tinyrenderer's tgaimage
+# swiftyrenderer: a software renderer written in swift built on top of tinyrenderer's tgaimage

 # please see [ssloy/tinyrenderer](https://github.com/ssloy/tinyrenderer/) for the original source code